stanmaz/BBOalert/README.md

 To increase the readability of the code, we use -- token for pass and not Pa.
 Outside of the data records free text is allowed for documentation purposes.
 Leading and trailing spaces and tabs are allowed in data fields.

+If more than 39 characters (BBO's limit) are needed to describe the bid, you can use the '#' character within the first 39 characters of the "explanation" string.
+BBOalert will display the text preceeding '#' in the alert box and the remaining text will be displayed in chat message box.
+To complete the alert, you need to send the chat message to the opponents.
+Example :

+	1S,2C,Please read chat for explanation#Natural overcall with at least a decent 5-card suit

 ### Opening bids and development

 Trivial example of code :